codeclimate/codeclimate-rubocop/config/contents/style/method_def_parentheses.md

 ### Example: EnforcedStyle: require_no_parentheses_except_multiline
     # The `require_no_parentheses_except_multiline` style prefers no
-    # parentheses when method definition arguments fit on single line,
+    # parantheses when method definition arguments fit on single line,
-    # but prefers parentheses when arguments span multiple lines.
+    # but prefers parantheses when arguments span multiple lines.

     # bad
     def bar(num1, num2)